KhaledAlrashi1/Gratitude-Companion/README.md

 ![Gratitude](/images/Gratitude.png)

 ## Overview
 Gratitude Companion is a friendly and supportive chatbot designed to help users practice gratitude.
-The chatbot encourages users to think about the positive aspects of their lives and helps them build a habit of gratitude through empathetic and cheerful interactions.
+The chatbot encourages users to think about the positive aspects of their lives and helps them build a habit of gratitude through thought-provoking questions and empathetic interactions.

 ## Backgorund